p4nd3y/COWBOYHACKER-WALKTHROUGH-THM/README.md

 # COWBOYHACKER-WALKTHROUGH-THM

-Here’s a sample README.md description file for your GitHub repository, where you've uploaded the walkthrough of the Cowboy Hacker box from TryHackMe:

-Cowboy Hacker Walkthrough - TryHackMe
+Cowboy Hacker/Bounty Hacker Walkthrough - TryHackMe
 Description
 This repository contains a complete walkthrough for the Cowboy Hacker box on TryHackMe.
 The room focuses on the fundamentals of web application and system exploitation, covering topics such as: